This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Unique Things to Do in Eastern NC (North Carolina Coast)

-The North Carolina Coast brings us so much joy!
 The beaches of North Carolina are the most similar to what we’d find back home in Australia so we have a special bond with it.

 They are not too overdeveloped, have pristine conditions, loads of space, spectacular sunrises and sunsets, the stunning Intra-coastal waterway offering even more water activities, and a vibrant surf culture!